top of page

 A muscular swell

-Swelling is a body's natural response to an injury, including muscular injuries.
-When muscles are swollen, they may become painful and weak.
-Swelling occurs when fluid and white blood cells accumulate around the injured tissue, causing an increase in size.
-This process can be a protective mechanism of the body, as the increased fluid volume can help to stabilise the affected area and prevent further damage.
-However, excessive swelling can also lead to complications, such as restricted blood flow and impaired movement.
-Therefore, proper treatment and management of swelling are essential for a safe and effective recovery from a muscular injury.
+Swelling is a body's natural response to injury, including muscular injuries.
+When muscles swell, they can become painful and weak.
+This swelling occurs when fluid and white blood cells gather around the injured tissue, increasing in size.
+This process can act as a protective mechanism, as the additional fluid helps stabilize the affected area and prevent further damage.
+However, excessive swelling can lead to complications such as restricted blood flow and impaired movement.
+Therefore, effective treatment and management of swelling are crucial for ensuring a safe and successful recovery from a muscular injury.

 Achilles tendon